-- Lack of visibility in noticeable numbers can make it harder to come out as POC LGBTQ+.
+- Lack of visibility in noticeable numbers can make it harder to come out as POC LGB.

-- Intersectional issues in terms of being trans, LGB and POC can severely affect an individuals ability to gain employment and stay in employment.
+- Intersectional issues in terms of LGB and POC can severely affect an individuals ability to gain employment and stay in employment.

-- POC/BAME staff networks in workplaces should explicitly state that they welcome all sexual orientations and gender identities.
-There should also be an attempt to reach out, otherwise it is unlike that LGBTQ+ POC people will join these networks.
+- POC/BAME staff networks in workplaces should explicitly state that they welcome all sexual orientations.
+There should also be an attempt to reach out, otherwise it is unlike that LGB POC people will join these networks.

 - LGBTQ+ staff networks in workplaces should explicitly state that they welcome all nationalities, ethnicities etc. They should demonstrate reaching out to marginalised communities to counteract the historical discrimination faced by POC/BAME LGBTQ+ people from within the LGBTQ+ community.